How To Have It All With Flexible Study

 Why it’s all worth it

-The number of online students has doubled in the past ten years, and it’s no surprise.
-A lot of people have bypassed the classroom or lecture hall, to take advantage of what online learning offers.
+The number of online students has doubled in the past 10 years and it’s no surprise.
+A lot of people have bypassed the classroom or lecture hall to take advantage of what online learning offers.

 And it offers plenty.
-The ability to study at your pace, in your place, has enormous financial and practical advantages.
+The ability to study at your pace, in your space, has enormous financial and practical advantages.
 Are you taking care of kids or an elderly relative?
 You can study online and do that.
 Working a full-time job is no barrier either.
-If your workload ebbs and flows (like most of us), you can tailor your learning to suit, including extensions or deferment.
+If your workload ebbs and flows (like most of us), you can tailor your learning to suit, including extensions or deferral.

 There’s virtually no life circumstance that an online learning course can’t accommodate.
 You set the pace, you’re in control, and at the end of the course, you’ll have a qualification that does more than get your foot in the door.
 What a CAL online diploma proves to your employer is that you’re dedicated to bettering yourself and that you’ve got what it takes to make the sacrifices you need to to achieve your goals.

-In a world where multiple careers are becoming the norm, adaptability and commitment in the workplace are valuable assets indeed.
+In a world where multiple careers are becoming the norm, adaptability and commitment in the workplace are valuable assets.
 That’s a powerful message to send to the next employer who might just be lucky enough to employ you.